Skip to navigation Skip to content

 Next Steps

-Once you know which psychologist or psychiatrist you want to see, visit your local GP to get a referral.
-They will give you the right paperwork so you can book an appointment with your chosen psychologist or psychiatrist.
+If you already know which psychologist or psychiatrist you want to see, be sure to let your GP know and they can refer you there.
+They will give you the right paperwork so you can book an appointment.

 Find a GP or other mental health professional